plnchn/pdsnd_github/README.md

 readme.txt   - information about credits and used ressources

 ### Credits
-Credits got mostly to Udacity :)
+Credits go mostly to Udacity :)